SamDaaEpic/SamDaaEpic.com/exampleSite/content/blogs/My-Linux-Journey.md

 Now, Since I got a bit familiar with linux.
 Now instead of running Linux on Android Phones and Stuff using a Emulator, I wanted to run it Natively.
 And After some Deep Research I found out that you could run Linux Natively on Android Tv Boxes by booting them from a SD-Card.
 Since I already had a cheep little Android Tv Box in my home I Tinkered around with it As Much As I could.
 And finally after around 3 or 4 Weeks of tinkering I got it to work.
 I flashed Armbian from balbes150 and it worked.
 And you probably know what happened after that??
 Dont you???
 I tinkerd more and more and digged deeper into the rabbit hole.
 I even created my own image files to run Kali Linux And Arch Linux On Android Tv Boxes (I Uploaded them on some Cloud Storage Service But i Couldnt remeber the website neither the password, Since it was too long ago).
 That Basically how i got a bit deeper into the Rabbit Hole Of Linux.

+## Creating My First Linux Server

+Since i got Linux running on my Android Tv Box Natively.
+I thought it would be good to give it some puprose to exist.
+That was the time when i learned Docker And got into the Server Realm of Linux.
+I learned docker and created a HomeLab Using my Android Tv Box.
+It had Pihole, Jellyfin, qBittorent, etc. And By doing that I also learned Alot about linux.
+And now literally everyone in my House Uses Jellyfin Haha....

 ## Blockquotes

 The blockquote element represents content that is quoted from another source, optionally with a citation which must be within a `footer` or `cite` element, and optionally with in-line changes such as annotations and abbreviations.